-There are five main routes that can be taken and they all have their advantages and disadvantages.
+There are six main routes that can be taken and they all have their advantages and disadvantages.
 Choosing a route depends on your mountain experience, what you would like to experience on the way, acclimatisation considerations and cost.

 Our company regularly offers climbing tours on the Marangu, Lemosho and Machame routes throughout the year.
 You can request any other route but you must book the trip in advance and the minimum number of people for the other routes is two.
 We are also able to offer itineraries that include Crater Camp if you choose to do it.
-The Umbwe and Shira routes are not recommended.

 Children are welcome however must be aged 8 or over.

-Description of all five routes
+Description of all six routes